vankhoa21991/vankhoa21991.github.io/index.md

     </div>

     <div class="left align">
     <h3> Hi, my name is Van Khoa, and welcome to my personal portfolio.
-This is a page where I display my personal thoughts about stuff I care about, feel free to send me a message &#128515;.  </h3>
+This is a page where I display my personal thoughts about stuff I care about &#128515;.  </h3>

+    <h3> Feel free to send me a message.  </h3>

     </div>